eden-brekke/Code-102-Reading-Notes/CHEATSHEET.md

 * vi (or) vim = inline text editor
 * control + c = copy to clipboard
   * right click = paste
+* git clone URL = clone items into your IDE
+* git add File = Add a file to your project
+* git commit -m "Comment" = Allows you to commit the changes you've made to your main file with a comment of why the change was made
+* git push URL = pushes your committed changes to your project
+* git status = allows you to see the status of your changes and if you need to commit

 ## Tips and Tricks
 * Use Tab to auto complete actions